 Lewis "Judge" Needham uses both the organ and the piano during services and has been the Organist at St. Barnabas for many years.
 At Christmas and Easter, we add a trumpeter to our musical offerings.
 When Judge is on vacation during the summer, it is not uncommon to have young people from the congregation fill in with special piano music.

-Choir – A small but mighty group of eight to ten adults sings during the 10 A.M. service and at other special services.
-Rehearsal is held on Tuesday evenings at 7 P.M.
-Glenn Bjorkquist is the Choir Director.
+Choir - A group of adults sing during the 10 A.M. service and at other special services.
+Rehearsal is held on Tuesday evenings at 6:45 P.M. to 8:45 P.M.
+Shanti Michael is our Music Director.

 Chime Choir - This “occasional” group performs several times throughout the year, either with the Choir or separately, and is open to all ages.
 Glenn Bjorkquist directs the Chime Choir.